blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Circuit Switched Data.md

 HSCSD was for higher bandwidth in GPRS and EDGE systems, and was more expensive to use.

-CDMA used a variant called CDMA CSD for backwards compatibility with the original TIA/EIA IS-95.
+CDMA used a variant called CDMA CSD for backwards compatibility with the original TIA/EIA IS-95 (cdmaOne).

 Enhanced CSD (ECSD) was developed and used alongside HSCSD in GPRS, EDGE and UMTS as a fallback.